ekedonald/Ansible-Automation-Project/README.md

 # Ansible Automation Project
 ## Ansible Client as a Jump Server (Bastion Host)
-A [Jumo Server](https://en.wikipedia.org/wiki/Jump_server) (sometimes also referred as [Bastion Host](https://en.wikipedia.org/wiki/Bastion_host)) is an intermediary server through which access to internal network can be provided.
-If you think about the current architecture you are working on, ideally the Web Servers would be inside a secured network which cannot be reached directly from the Internet.
+A [Jump Server](https://en.wikipedia.org/wiki/Jump_server) (sometimes also referred to as [Bastion Host](https://en.wikipedia.org/wiki/Bastion_host)) is an intermediary server through which access to the internal network can be provided.
+If you think about the current architecture you are working on, ideally the Web Servers would be inside a secured network that cannot be reached directly from the Internet.
 That means, even DevOps engineers cannot `SSH` into the Web Servers directly and can only access it through a Jump Server - it provides better security and reduces [attack surface](https://en.wikipedia.org/wiki/Attack_surface).

-In the diagram below, the Virtual Private Network (VPC) is divided into two subents (i.e. Public Subnet has Public IP Addresses and Private Subnet is only reachable by Private IP addresses).
+In the diagram below, the Virtual Private Network (VPC) is divided into two subnets (i.e. Public Subnet has Public IP Addresses and Private Subnet is only reachable by Private IP addresses).

-## How to Install and Cofigure Ansible Client to act as a Jump Server/Bastion Host and Create a simple Ansible Playbook to automate server configuration
+## How to Install and Configure Ansible Client to act as a Jump Server/Bastion Host and Create a simple Ansible Playbook to automate server configuration

 ### Prerequistes
 1. Jenkins Server